-Given Steve’s extensive experience in manufacturing, distribution and related fields, we asked for his input on supply chain management: what it is, why it matters, and how it impacts the office of the CFO.
-Just as importantly, we asked him for a few tips on sidestepping the most common pitfalls in the supply chain, as well as some best practices for effective management.
+Let’s talk supply chain management: what it is, why it matters, and how it impacts the office of the CFO.
+Just as importantly, let’s go over a few tips on sidestepping the most common pitfalls in the supply chain, as well as some best practices for effective management.

-A: People often mistake SCM for logistics, but it’s far more.
-SCM is the entire process of moving materials from your source supplier to your end customer, however many steps that takes.
+Supply chain management is the entire process of moving materials from your source supplier to your end customer, in however many steps that takes.
 It also includes finding those sources and in some cases manufacturing the products, and it may include managing customer returns.

 Effectively managing all of these components requires that you track a variety of data and maintain a series of complex, interwoven relationships within and without your organization.
 Purchasing, manufacturing, warehousing, transportation, supply and demand, customer service – the list goes on.
 Each of these elements is complex to manage individually, but optimizing them all at once is what really drives the value of this competency.

-A: SCM excellence leads to (and requires) solid interdepartmental collaboration, which in turn leads to optimized inventory management, cash flow forecasts, gross profits, EBITDA margins and overall enterprise value.
+Supply chain management excellence leads to (and requires) solid interdepartmental collaboration, which in turn leads to optimized inventory management, cash flow forecasts, gross profits, EBITDA margins and overall enterprise value.
 Every dollar you can take out of your supply chain is also another dollar that the company can keep on hand or invest elsewhere throughout the enterprise.
-The supply chain itself may include a host of “non-financial” elements, but SCM as a whole is inseparable from the finance function.
+The supply chain itself may include a host of “non-financial” elements, but supply chain management as a whole is inseparable from the finance function.

-A: First, the tone at the top of the organization.
-It may sound cliché, but effective SCM requires a company-wide focus, and that means more than just putting it into your mission statement or giving your teams a few numerical targets.
+First is the tone at the top of the organization.
+It may sound cliché, but effective supply chain management requires a company-wide focus, and that means more than just putting it into your mission statement or giving your teams a few numerical targets.
 The end-to-end strategic vision has to come from the top, and the C-suite needs to communicate the fact that improved SCM will have real value throughout the organization.